RepAdapt/snp_calling_simple/README.md

 Simply run the scripts one by one in their order.

 # Software
-# IMPORTANT : make sure you load the following software versions on your machine.
+# IMPORTANT : make sure to load the following software versions on your machine/server.
 If unavailable, use the Singularity/Apptainer images provided (link below).

 fastp v.0.20.1